cdavid15/nifi-registry/README.md

 ## Inspired By

-This simplified and specific image has been inspired the approaches used in both [michalklempa/docker-nifi-registry](https://github.com/michalklempa/docker-nifi-registry) and [quintoandar/docker-nifi](https://github.com/quintoandar/docker-nifi) custom images specifically in relation to using environment variables for
+This simplified and specific image has been inspired by the approaches used in both [michalklempa/docker-nifi-registry](https://github.com/michalklempa/docker-nifi-registry) and [quintoandar/docker-nifi](https://github.com/quintoandar/docker-nifi) custom images specifically in relation to using environment variables for